 You and your crew use this equipment every day.
-And once all the equipment is at the jobsite, you can do a roof replacement and solar install at once to reduce truck rolls and improve the revenue per transaction.
+Once all the equipment is at the job site, you can do a roof replacement and solar installation at once to reduce truck rolls and improve the revenue per transaction.

 You know more about roofs than PV installers do.
 It’s that simple.
 Yes, PV installers need to know about roofing and PV systems in order to complete an installation.
 But they don’t have the depth of knowledge you do.

 This knowledge becomes extremely important when performing the roof penetrations required for PV installation.
 In fact, roof leaks are one of the most significant risks of a solar installation.
-When it comes to performing roof penetrations, roofers are the most qualified skilled trade.
+When it comes to performing roof penetrations, roofers are the most qualified of skilled trades.

-You’re already a roof expert, so your focus should be on hiring the electrical talent needed to become a full-service roofing and solar company.
+You’re already a roofing expert, so your focus should be on hiring the electrical talent needed to become a full-service roofing and solar company.